chainswarm/chainswarm/doc/indexers/substrate/known_addresses.md

 ### Relationship with Other Indexers

-The Known Addresses service operates as an independent enrichment service rather than part of the main data flow.
+The Known Addresses service operates as a completely standalone service that is separate from the indexer data flow.
 Unlike the Balance Transfers, Balance Series, and Money Flow indexers which consume data from the Block Stream indexer, the Known Addresses service:

 1. Maintains its own independent data source and update cycle
-2. Provides enrichment data that can be joined with results from other indexers
+2. Stores data that is accessed directly by the API layer (REST or MCP)
 3. Does not depend on the Block Stream indexer for its core functionality
-4. Serves as a supplementary service that enhances the value of data from other indexers
+4. Is not used by other indexers

 ### Usage in Other Indexers

-The Known Addresses indexer enhances other indexers in the system by:
+The Known Addresses service provides value to the API layer by:

-1. Providing human-readable labels for addresses in transaction and event data
+1. Storing human-readable labels for addresses that can be accessed by API endpoints
-2. Enabling more intuitive analysis of blockchain activity
+2. Enabling more intuitive presentation of blockchain data to end users
-3. Supporting the identification of significant entities in money flow analysis
+3. Supporting the identification of significant entities when queried through the API
-4. Improving the readability of reports and visualizations
+4. Improving the readability of reports and visualizations generated from API data